-GRCE completed a major corporate reorganization, reincorporating from Quebec, Canada to Delaware with a new share structure and auditor change.
+GRCE completed a major corporate restructuring, reincorporating from Quebec, Canada to Delaware while substantially reducing total liabilities and changing its share structure.

 Liabilities reduced 53.4% — deleveraging improves balance sheet strength and financial flexibility.